 There are also some exciting design and technology projects, including tie-dye t-shirts and Christmas gifts.
 We have a planned trip to HRC for Crucial Crew, a pantomime and Year 6 traditionally hold a Carol Concert in the last week of term.

-Your child will take part in PE lessons every Friday afternoon.
-They will need a full PE kit in school every week including a light blue t shirt (with the Wormley logo if possible), blue or black shorts, blue or black joggers / tracksuit, socks, sports trainers (no fashion trainers please).
+Your child will take part in PE lessons every Thursday afternoon.
+They will need a full PE kit in school every week including a light blue t shirt (with the Wormley logo if possible), blue or black shorts, blue or black joggers / tracksuit, socks, sports trainers.

 Additionally, the children will be taking part in the Daily Mile initiative where the aim is to be active for 15 minutes per day.
 They may wish to have comfortable shoes or trainers in school every day to enable them to take part in this.